Fabricators-of-Create/Porting-Lib/CONTRIBUTING.md

 1. **Organization:**
     - Porting Lib is split into modules.
 Each module has its own functionality and features.
 The separation allows for mods to only use the modules they need.
-    - Mixins should be sported by environment.
+    - Mixins should be sorted by environment.
 Ex. have `mixin.common` and `mixin.client` subpackages.
     - Accessor mixins should be further sorted into `accessor` subpackages.
 Ex. `mixin.common.accessor`.
     - Extension interfaces adding functionality to Minecraft classes should be injected onto their targets and stored in an `extensions` package.